intersystems/apps-rest/docs/sample-phonebook.md

 ### Adding a Phone Number via an Alternative JSON Mapping

 `%JSON.Adaptor` supports creation of multiple JSON mappings, and AppS.REST can use this feature to handle multiple representations of the same resource.
-To start out, create an XData block in `Sample.Phonebook.Data.PhoneNumber` as follows:
+To start out, create an XData block in `Sample.Phonebook.Model.PhoneNumber` as follows:

 ```xml
 XData PhoneNumberWithPerson [ XMLNamespace = "http://www.intersystems.com/jsonmapping" ]